Inpatient Rehab in Michigan

 Treatment included:

-• Residential detoxification, outpatient services and regular outpatient treatment
+• Residential detoxification, regular outpatient treatment and outpatient services

 Henry Ford Health Systems Maplegrove Center For Chem Dependency - West Bloomfield, MI

-Henry Ford Health Systems Maplegrove Center For Chem Dependency is an inpatient drug and alcohol rehab situated in West Bloomfield, MI.
+Henry Ford Health Systems Maplegrove Center For Chem Dependency is an inpatient drug and alcohol rehab located in West Bloomfield, MI.

 Location: 6773 West Maple Road, West Bloomfield, MI 48322 in Oakland County